Brothersoft-bro/Speech-Recognition-Demo-SayMyName/README.md

 - If Xcode asks for the app to trust then press Yes I trust this app button

 ## Features
+- This shows pictures with animals on it and you need to guess or know that animal.
+## Examples
 - Let see a couple of pictures how a card looks like.

 <div align="center">